polyaxon/polyaxon/docs/configuration/custom-run-environment.md

 title: "Customize Run Environment"
 sub_link: "custom-run-environment"
 meta_title: "Customize run environment in Polyaxon - Configuration"
-meta_description: "The following sections will describe how to use existing docker images and how to create custom images for your experiments' run environment."
+meta_description: "The following sections will describe how to use existing docker images and how to create custom images for your experiments/jobs/builds/notebooks/tensorboards' run environment."
 tags:
     - configuration
     - polyaxon